SPONSOR A DOG

 Tux is sponsored by Claire Fitzpatrick & Michael Cook.

 Handsome Tux is the poster boy for our Alaska Sled Dog Tours business.
 His flashy “tuxedo” markings earned him his name, and his extra-long, elegant tail and graceful “reindeer prance” lend to his sophisticated persona.
 As a pup, he was born in the winter.
 About the size of a hamster, he was nearly ambushed by the cat while warming up in front of the wood stove.
 Tux has now grown into a talented core team dog, outweighs the cat by 40 pounds, and almost always lives and runs near his only brother Blazer.
 It's very common for litter-mates to spend their entire lives together at our kennel, and we often see that their running and personality styles compliment each other.

 Glitter is sponsored by Ann Marie Cox.

+This year Glitter is the only 7 year old training with the A Team.
+Ironic that the oldest dog in the team acts like the youngest!
 If you’ve ever met Glitter, chances are you got licked… in the face.
 She is a dog who seems to vibrate at a higher frequency.
 Trying to hold her still for something like a vet check or a nail trim can be exhausting.
 Not because she isn’t cooperative, but because she wiggles with every fiber of her being.
 Not even running 1,000 miles at a record breaking pace is enough to still her wriggling.
 Her signature move is to climb over the dog next to her and get in a few happy licks to your face while you are stooping to remove booties.
 Glitter usually runs in wheel next to her favorite team mate Candle.